techwwwyzzerd/simple_site/pages/profile.md

 ### Professional Profile

-7 years experience in Information Technology, hardware software and troubleshooting from Helpdesk to Devops.
+8 years experience in Information Technology, hardware, software and troubleshooting from Helpdesk to Devops.